E-daw/Fedora-Tips/README.md

     sudo systemctl reboot

-You can use the fastfetch command or uname-r to see if the CatchyOS kernel is running.
+You can use the fastfetch command or uname-r to see if the CachyOS kernel is running.

 Networking with IWD:
 --------------------